-- (1) The Board shall appoint a person to whom disclosures may be made in good faith by employees and others who have concerns that any behaviour or activities of the company, its management or its employees or agents may be improper. - (2) The arrangements shall include: - (a) the ability of the whistle blower to make reports anonymously if he or she so chooses; - (b) a facility to investigate the concerns and to prepare a report to the Board or one of its committees; - (c) protection for the whistle blower against retaliation by the company, management employees or agents;
+- (1) The Board shall appoint a person to whom disclosures may be made in good faith by employees and others who have concerns that any behaviour or activities of the company, its management or its employees or agents may be improper. - (2) The person may be an independent director, or the function may be outsourced to a thirdparty reporting to the audit committee. - (3) The arrangements shall include: - (a) the ability of the whistle blower to make reports anonymously if he or she so chooses;

-- (d) penalties for reports made by whistle blowers for malicious purposes. - (3) The Board may require its employees or agents to exhaust internal complaints grievance or appeals procedures before making a report under this Code paragraph unless the whistle blower has reason to believe that existing complaints, grievance or appeals procedures would not be effective or may result in action taken against the whistle blower.
+- (b) a facility to investigate the concerns and to prepare a report to the Board or one of its committees; - (c) protection for the whistle blower against retaliation by the company, management employees or agents; - (d) penalties for reports made by whistle blowers for malicious purposes. - (4) The Board may require its employees or agents to exhaust internal complaints grievance or appeals procedures before making a report under this Code paragraph unless the whistle blower has reason to believe that existing complaints, grievance or appeals procedures would not be effective or may result in action taken against the whistle blower. - (5) The facility for making such whistle blowing reports shall be described on the company's web site.